 ONPATTRO is approved by the United States Food and Drug Administration, or the FDA, for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis, or hATTR amyloidosis, in adults and has also been approved in the European Union, or EU, for the treatment of hATTR amyloidosis in adult patients with stage 1 or stage 2 polyneuropathy, in Japan for the treatment of transthyretin, or TTR, type familial amyloidosis with polyneuropathy, and in multiple additional countries, including Brazil.
 In August 2022, we reported positive results from the APOLLO-B Phase 3 study of patisiran (the non-branded name of ONPATTRO) in patients with transthyretin amyloidosis, or ATTR amyloidosis, with cardiomyopathy, and in December 2022, we submitted a supplemental New Drug Application, or sNDA, to the FDA for ONPATTRO as a potential treatment of the cardiomyopathy of ATTR amyloidosis.
 In February 2023, the FDA accepted the sNDA for filing and set an action date of October 8, 2023 under the Prescription Drug User Fee Act, or PDUFA.
-The FDA also indicated in the sNDA filing communication letter that it is planning to hold an advisory committee meeting to discuss the application and that it had not identified any potential review issues at such time.
-In March, 2023, we submitted an sNDA to the Brazilian Health Regulatory Agency (ANVISA) for ONPATTRO for the treatment of the cardiomyopathy of ATTR amyloidosis.
+The FDA also indicated in the sNDA filing communication letter that it planned to hold an advisory committee meeting to discuss the application, and in July 2023, the FDA announced that an advisory committee meeting has been scheduled for September 13, 2023 to review the sNDA.
+In March 2023, we submitted an sNDA to the Brazilian Health Regulatory Agency (ANVISA) for ONPATTRO for the treatment of the cardiomyopathy of ATTR amyloidosis.